-- ✓ Provide proof of age, such as, a copy of a California Drivers License, California Identification Card or other combination of documents that prove both age and residency - ✓ Complete the Taxi Scrip Program Application (attached).
-Return completed applications to Fresno COG, or to one of our distribution locations listed on page C-4 of the application
+- Provide proof of age, such as, a copy of a California Drivers License, California Identification Card or other combination of documents that prove both age and residency - ✓ Complete the Senior Scrip Program Application included in Appendix C. Return completed applications to Fresno COG, or to one of our distribution locations listed in Appendix C.